iotaledger/common-rs/trace-tools/trace-tools/README.md

 ## Subscriber implementation

 `trace-tools` provides a subscriber and two `Layer`s for dealing with spans and events:
- 1) **Flamegraph** layer, produces a folded stack file detailing instrumented span stacks (either instrumented internally by `tokio` or by `trace-tools`) that can be used to generate a flamegraph of all *observed* code.
+ 1) **Flamegraph** layer: produces a folded stack file detailing instrumented span stacks (either instrumented internally by `tokio` or by `trace-tools`) that can be used to generate a flamegraph of all *observed* code.
- 2) **Logging** layer, allows `log` records to be converted into `tracing` events, and recreates full logging functionality (equivalent to `fern-logger`) within the subscriber itself, since it is impossible to set two loggers/subscribers at once.
+ 2) **Logging** layer: allows `log` records to be converted into `tracing` events, and recreates full logging functionality (equivalent to `fern-logger`) within the subscriber itself, since it is impossible to set two loggers/subscribers at once.
 This means that logging remains consistent whether using `trace-tools` or not.
+ 3) **Console** layer (enabled by the `tokio-console` feature): builds a `console_subscriber::ConsoleLayer` (from tokio's [`console`](https://github.com/tokio-rs/console) project) to collect task metrics and broadcast them.
+With this layer enabled, you can run the `console` [binary](https://crates.io/crates/tokio-console) and observe all asynchronous tasks in real-time. *Note:* only spans associated with *tasks* are observed in this way, not all spans; `trace_tools::observe` spans will not appear.

 The subscriber can be initialised through a builder that can either set the global subscriber or return a `Layered` instance that can be further extended with more `Layer`s.